blu371ck/GuardDuty-SOAR/tests/validation-scenarios/ec2-instance-compromise-short/README.md

 ### 3. Verify the Results
 After the playbook runs, you can check the following in your AWS account to confirm the actions were successful:
 - EC2 Console: The instance should be in a "shutting-down" or "terminated" state.
 A new security group named gd-soar-quarantine-i-... will have been created.
-- EBS Snapshots: You will find new snapshots whose descriptions contain the ID of the test instance.
-- IAM Console: The IAM role created by Terraform will have the AWSDenyAll policy attached to it.
 - Notifications: You should receive a "Playbook Complete" notification via your configured SES or SNS channel.

 ## ⚠️ Cleanup Instructions